 Like Facebook and Google, Amazon employs Pixel Based targeting so that users’ behavior can be tracked and data can be captured by virtue of their visiting a website, specific pages, or by performing certain actions.
 Data capturing is used in combination with a Collaborative Filtering Engine, which interprets the huge quantity of individual data points associated with a single user to create a user profile.

-Amazon is then able to complete the picture by comparing data and behaviours by users who appear to be similar.
+Amazon is then able to complete the picture by comparing data and behaviors by users who appear to be similar.
 These are educated guesses that can predict shopping behavior with impressive accuracy.
 An example of a niche would be: employed males between 18 and 45, living in a rented house with an income of over $30,000 who enjoy foreign films.

 The more patterns and data points that Amazon collects, the more efficiently fine-tuned its recommendation and predictions will become.
 So brands’ ability to target users who made similar, complementary, or competitive purchases is really just the beginning.
 Users only need to demonstrate behavior that hints that they might want your product.

-In sum, the major draw is the data and intelligence earned from Amazon consumers, combined with access to Amazon’s Advertising Network, including: Alexa and AWS Amazon Prime Video, Amazon Music, Amazon Publishing, Amazon Studios.
+In sum, the major draw is the data and intelligence earned from Amazon consumers, combined with access to Amazon’s Advertising Network, including Alexa and AWS Amazon Prime Video, Amazon Music, Amazon Publishing, Amazon Studios.

-There are 2 main formats (Display Ads and Video Ads) managed under the umbrella of DSP (Demand Side Platform), and Custom Ads (which encompasses all previous formats):
+There are 2 main formats (Display Ads and Video Ads) managed under the umbrella of Amazon DSP (Demand Side Platform), and Custom Ads (which encompasses all previous formats):

 Q: Who can buy Amazon DSP Ads?

-A: Brand owners.
-Whether or not they sell products on Amazon.
+A: Brand owners (whether or not they sell products on Amazon)

 Q: How much does it cost?

-A: Ads are sold by impressions, the cost varying depending on placement and format.
+A: These Amazon Ads are sold by impressions, the cost varying depending on placement and format.
 This pricing model is called CPM (cost-per-thousand impressions).
 At the moment, only managed-service options are available, which carry a minimum spend of $35,000.